Best Free AI for Case Interview Math Practice (2026)

 Step 1: Diagnose (weekly)

-Run one Road to Offer Math Drill at /tools/drills/math.
+Run one Road to Offer Math Drill from the math drill starter.
 Note which of the four dimensions (formula, calc, units, business meaning) lost the most points.

 Step 2: Volume (daily, 10 min)